Richer, Count in Luihgau and Hainaut

-Count Richar or Richer (died 16 October 972) was a 10th-century Lotharingian count.
+Richar or Richer (died 16 October 972) was a 10th-century Lotharingian count.
 He had a well-attested county in the Luihgau, a territory between Liège and Aachen, and he is generally considered to have held comital status in the County of Hainaut, possibly in the area of Mons.

 Life

 After the death of Duke Godfrey, count of Hainaut and Duke of Lower Lotharingia in 964 in Italy, it has been proposed that the Emperor Otto I gave Count Richar at least part of the county of Hainault.

 Count Richar appears in a charter of 2 June 965 making a grant of land at St Villers St Ghislain in memory of Duke Godfrey.

 In 966 Count Richar was described in a royal charter, as the count holding a county in Liuhgow which included Voeren (Furon), and Cortils in Blegny (Curcella).
 They were described as being in pago Liuhgouui in comitatu Richarii.

 In 972 Richer was killed in an attack upon his apparent uncle, Wigfried, Bishop of Verdun, by a certain Count Sigebert in "Wandersalis".
 This was described in the chronicle of the bishops of Verdun.
 Scholars note the following evidence for the relationships: